 In theory, we could see a 100% pass rate if all the candidates demonstrated that they had met or exceeded that level of competence and 0% if none of the candidates demonstrated the required level of competence.

-7. What does it mean if a result states that a candidate has been unsuccessful by only 0.5%?
+7. What does it mean if a result states that a candidate has been unsuccessful by a small percentage?